grabherr/Isaac/README.md

 # Isaac
 Isaac
-(c) Manfred G. Grabherr, Licensed under the GPL
+(c) 2022 by Louis I. Grabherr & Manfred G. Grabherr, Licensed under the GPL

 Isaac is a 3D visualization framework for complex systems.
 Its goal is to be easy to use, while giving you access to very powerful abilities provided by state-of-the-art 3d rendering engines.
 Isaac uses the Irrlicht engine (http://irrlicht.sourceforge.net/) by default.